pawelc/docs/toread_ml.md

 TensorFlow Estimators Managing Simplicity vs. Flexibility in High-Level Machine Learning Frameworks Bayesian Filtering and Smoothing
-TFX: A TensorFlow-Based Production-Scale Machine Learning Platform
+TFX: A TensorFlow-Based Production-Scale Machine Learning Platform From learning models of natural image patches to whole image restoration On the quantitative analysis of deep belief networks Mixtures of Conditional Gaussian Scale Mixtures Applied to Multiscale Image Representations Gaussian process networks
+Evaluating probabilities under high-dimensional latent variable models In all likelihood, deep belief is not enough
+Modeling pixel means and covariances using factorized third-order Boltzmann machines A spike and slab restricted Boltzmann machine
+SHORTEN simple lossless and nearlossless waveform compression Deep mixtures of factor analysers
+Natural images, Gaussian mixtures and dead leaves